-As mentioned above, under the regime on liability for defective products established in RLD 1/2007, the responsibility for the defective product is only borne by the "producer" (see question 1.3).
+As mentioned above, under the product liability regime of RLD 1/2007, the responsibility for the defective product is only borne by the "producer" (see question 1.3).
 As the regulatory authority is not a producer, it will not be responsible under this regime.

 However, it is possible to file a complaint against the regulatory authority that authorised the defective product, based on the general regime on liability of the public administration.
-This is possible when the damage is derived from facts or circumstances that could have been prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.
+This is possible when the damage is derived from facts or circumstances that could have been prevented or avoided, according to the state of scientific and technical knowledge at the time it authorised or reviewed the authorisation of the product.
 Therefore, the state of scientific and technical knowledge works as a defence that may be used by the regulatory authority.

 As we will see in question 3.1, this regime differs from the responsibility regime applied to "producers" in the case of medicinal products, foods, or foodstuffs.
 Under the latter regime, the producers are not permitted to invoke the "state of scientific and technical knowledge" defence, as it is expressly excluded under RLD 1/2007.
-However, this ground for exemption was introduced into the Law on Administrative Procedure to exonerate the public administration (regulatory authority) from responsibility when the damage is derived from facts or circumstances that could not have been prevented or avoided, according to the knowledge of science or techniques at the time it authorised (or reviewed the authorisation of) the product.
+However, this ground for exemption was introduced into the Law on Administrative Procedure to exonerate the public administration (regulatory authority) from responsibility when the damage is derived from facts or circumstances that could not have been prevented or avoided, according to the state of scientific and technical knowledge at the time it authorised or reviewed the authorisation of the product.